Configuration

 Dashboard layout and components

-The layout and components for the dashboard are configured via the STATS_DASHBOARD_LAYOUT configuration variable.
-This is a dictionary that maps dashboard types (currently global and community) to layout configurations.
+The STATS_DASHBOARD_LAYOUT value is a dictionary that maps dashboard types (currently global and community) to layout configurations.
 Each layout configuration is a dictionary that maps dashboard sections to a list of components to display in that section.
 Rows can be specified to group components together, and component widths can be specified with a “width” key.

 For example, the default global layout configuration is: